MeeranB/learn-express-middleware/README.md

 Currently we are accessing the user cookie in three handlers (`GET /`, `GET /profile` and `GET /profile/settings`).
 We have to verify and decode a JWT to ensure the token was valid.
 This ends up being quite a lot of code repeated whenever we want to use the email value from the cookie.
 Let's create a middleware to handle this repeated task.

 We don't know which routes will want to access the logged in user value so we'll set this middleware on the whole app using `server.use`.
 We'll mimic the other middleware we're using and add the `user` value to the `req` object.
-This lets us pass values down through the request chain to subsequent handlers.
+This lets us pass values down through the request chain to later handlers.

 Create a new middleware that reads the user cookie, verifies it with the `jsonwebtoken` library, then sets the resulting user object as a property on the request object before calling `next`.
 Make sure you only try to verify the token if you actually have a user cookie.